polkadot-fellows/JIPs/JIP-3.md

 Emitted if sharing a work-package with another guarantor fails (CE 134).
-Possible failures include failure to send the bundle, failure to receive a work-report signature, or receipt of an invalid work-report signature.
+Possible failures include failure to send the bundle, failure to receive a work-report signature, or receipt of an invalid work-report signature (in this case, a "peer misbehaved" event should also be emitted for the secondary guarantor).
 This event should only be emitted by the primary guarantor; the secondary guarantor should emit the "work-package failed" event on failure.

     Event ID (ID of the corresponding "work-package submission" event)